 - reduced facial and body hair

-- higher risk of birth defects if taken during pregnancy
+- higher risk of developmental issues for a fetus if you take them during pregnancy

 - liver injury